Natural Cleaning Solutions:

 DIY Cleaning Products With Vinegar: The Drawbacks

-DIY cleaning products with vinegar leave behind 20% of the molds and viruses that make families sick because it’s not potent enough to kill all of them.
+When you’re cleaning to eliminate the germs that cause colds, flus & viruses, you’ll want to shelve your vinegar mix.
+The reason is that vinegar is not an EPA registered disinfectant or sanitizer, which means you can’t count on vinegar to kill 99.9% of bacteria and viruses.
+Some limitations are that vinegar doesn’t disinfect MRSA, STAPH and other nasty germs that can make your family sick.
+Vinegar DIY cleaners can leave behind as much as 20% of the germs that make families sick because it’s not potent enough to kill all of them.
 A great example is rhinovirus, a group viruses responsible for more than half of all colds.
-If you’re trying to reduce the chances your family gets taken down by a nasty cold or flu, you really need a disinfectant that can kill 99.99% of flus, molds, and viruses.
+If you’re trying to reduce the chances your family gets taken down by a nasty cold or flu, opt for a sanitizer and disinfectant that can kill 99.9% of bacteria and viruses.

-Yes it’s absolutely safer than bleach or ammonia, but vinegar contains acetic acid, which can burn the esophagus, stomach and eyes.
-You definitely need to be careful using it around your little ones because it can damage eye tissue and cause caustic burns to the esophagus and stomach.
+Yes it’s absolutely safer than bleach or ammonia or typical all-purpose cleaners, but vinegar contains acetic acid, so you have to be cautious about concentrations.
+It can burn the esophagus, stomach, eyes and damage eye tissue, so you want to be careful with it around your little ones.

 DIY cleaning products with vinegar can corrode some surfaces over time, for example window seals, dishwasher gaskets and unsealed grout, so you have to take the extra step of rinsing those surfaces with water.

-Vinegar cannot be used on many of the surfaces in a typical home.
-For example, you should never use vinegar on stone surfaces like granite, marble, limestone, onyx or travertine because it will dull the surface.
-A better option is Force of Nature, which can be used to clean any of these stone surfaces without the risk of dulling their shine.
+Vinegar shouldn’t be used on many of the surfaces in your home.
+For example, you should never use vinegar on stone surfaces like granite, marble, limestone, onyx or travertine because it will dull & etch the surface.
+A better option is a natural cleaner like Force of Nature, which can be used to clean any sealed stone surfaces without the risk of dulling their shine.

 Vinegar has a very low pH level which means it’s very acidic.
-If it is used on or near certain plants, it can cause them to grow slower or even kill them.
+If it’s used on or near certain plants, it can cause them to grow slower or even kill them.
 Force of Nature, however, is safe to use on or around plants without any worries.
-In fact, you can even spray it on flowers to make them last longer.
+In fact, you can even add it to your vase of fresh-cut flowers to make them last longer.

 Most people who turn to DIY cleaning products with vinegar complain about the awful smell that seems to linger.
 Force of Nature has no added fragrances, just a light clean smell that means you can keep those windows closed when you clean if you want to!
-With zero harmful chemicals, you can use it around children with asthma and allergies.
+With no added fragrances, you can use even it around children with asthma and allergies.

 The Bottom Line